VisionSystemsInc/vsi_common/README.md

 * Adding files
   * Python

     * Add files in the python directory.
 If it's a new effort, try and add it to the vsi package.
-If it is a large library and you don't have time to convert everything now, you can add it to the python dir in its own directoy, and add a .pth file for it.
+If it is a large library and you don't have time to convert everything now, you can add it to the python dir in its own directory, and add a .pth file for it.
 Do NOT add .py file in the main python dir

   * Script